 CEDA creates social and cultural capital by facilitating collective action for the common good:

 - Since it was founded in December 1968, CEDA has financed more than 500 projects in health and education, reaching almost 2 million Argentine children and their families.
 In 1969, CEDA founded the Escuela Argentina in Washington, DC.
 Currently, the school, located in Potomac, MD, has more than 450 students.
+Currently, the Escuela Argentina and CEDA Washington operate independently and are two fundamental pillars of the Argentine community in Washington.

 IMPORTANT: Membership and donations are 100% tax deductible.
 EIN (Employer Identification Number): 23-7042214